Azure/azure-powershell/src/ApiManagement/ApiManagement/help/New-AzApiManagementNamedValue.md

 ```

 ### -Value
-Specifies a value for the property.
+Value of the named value.
-This value can contain policy expressions.
+Can contain policy expressions.
 Maximum length is 1000 characters.
-The value may not be empty or consist only of whitespace.
+It may not be empty or consist only of whitespace.
+This parameter is required.

 ```yaml
 Type: System.String